-The impact of GMP equalisation for Police Pensions was considered in 2017/18, £1.330m was included under past service cost in that year.
-This reflected the extension of HM Treasury's interim solution to GMP indexation to April 2021.
-Our actuaries have recommended no further allowance is necessary for GMP equalisation in the 2018/19 disclosures due to the uncertainty around unfunded schemes.
+The impact of GMP equalisation for the Police Pension Scheme was considered in 2017/18 and a past service cost of £1.330m was recognised in that year.
+This reflected the extension of HM Treasury's interim solution to GMP indexation announced in January 2018.
+Members of public service pension schemes with GMP entitlements who reach State Pension Age on or after 6 December 2018 and before 6 April 2021 are covered by this previous extension of the interim solution.